isomerpages/mlaw-corp/_covid19/15-FAQ-lease-licence.md

 * Your landlord may also be entitled to forfeit the security deposit if you breached your tenancy agreement.

-* If you have been unable to pay any rent that falls due on or after 1 February 2020 due to COVID-19, and serve a Notification for Relief on your landlord, your landlord cannot enforce the contract against this rent until after 19 October 2020.
+* If you have been unable to pay any rent that is due on or after 1 February 2020 due to COVID-19, and have served a Notification for Relief on your landlord, your landlord cannot enforce the contract against this rent until after 19 October 2020.
 Please note that your landlord can still take legal action against you for the unpaid rent after 19 October 2020.